9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 >## Active Directory Lab Networking Troubleshooting

-This guide documents the networking issues I faced while setting up an `Active Directory (AD) lab` in VMware, how I troubleshooted them, and the final working solution.
+This guide documents the networking issues I faced while setting up an `Active Directory (AD) lab` in VMware, how I troubleshot them, and the final working solution.

 ## The Initial Problem